mustafaakben/promptEngineering/README.md

 ```
 By using the above specs, please follow the following instructions.

-The user will input from the user input text area, and we will feed the data from this input to the API.
+1) The user will input from the user input text area, and we will feed the data from this input to the API.
 After inputs, it will return API from OPEN AI.

-Make sure that you show the return text with a line break, and when the user submits a request, they can see a waiting indicator.
+2) Make sure that you show the return text with a line break, and when the user submits a request, they can see a waiting indicator.

-For the waiting indicator, do not use GIFs.
+3) For the waiting indicator, do not use GIFs.
 Use only JavaScript.

+4) Important: Please also change the message prompt for the system from ""You are a helpful assistant." to "You will generate creative and unique meal ideas for the input ingredients given by the user.
+Just pick one and give me the recipe!"

-Finally, write the JavaScript code.
+5) Write the JavaScript code.
 To write the code, please use the example API from OpenAI below.
 I will add an API key later.
 This is a secure prototype, not publically available.
 Do not use node.js.

 ### Example API Call and Response ###